takaki719/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Who is your favorite artist or musician???
+Hi there!
+Recently, I'm really into **Måneskin**.

-# List of place
+# List of Artists

-- mamemame saisai
+- Måneskin
-- Gusto
+-